-Helsinki, 11 August 2021

-Addressees

-Registrant of JS_292-146-9 listed in the last Appendix of this decision

-Date of submission of the dossier subject of a decision 23/01/2020

-Registered substance subject to this decision, hereafter 'the Substance'

-Substance name: 2-Propenoic acid, 2-methyl-, tetracosyl ester, branched communication (in format TPE-D-XXXXXXXXXXXXXX/F)

-EC number: 292-146-9 CAS number: 90552-24-2

-Decision number: Please refer to the REACH-IT message which delivered this

-DECISION ON TESTING PROPOSAL(S)

-Based on Article 40 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below by 18 August 2022.
+Helsinki, 13 January 2022 Addressees Registrants of JS_MDI-CHA-DCA listed in the last Appendix of this decision Date of submission of the dossier subject of a decision 03/03/2021 Registered substance subject to this decision, hereafter 'the Substance' Substance name: Reaction products of m-tolylidene diisocyanate and cyclohexylamine and cyclohex-1,2-ylenediamine and (Z)-octadec-9-enylamine List number: 945-075-9 CAS number: NS Decision number: Please refer to the REACH-IT message which delivered this communication (in format TPE-D-XXXXXXXXXXXXXXXXX) DECISION ON TESTING PROPOSAL(S) Based on Article 40 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below by 18 October 2023.
 The requested information must be generated using the Substance unless otherwise specified.

-A. Information required from the Registrants subject to Annex VII of REACH

-1. Long-term toxicity testing on aquatic invertebrates (triggered by Annex VII, Section 9.1.1., column 2; test method: EU C.20./OECD TG 211)

-B. Information required from the Registrants subject to Annex VIII of REACH

-1. Long-term toxicity testing on fish (triggered by Annex VIII, Section 9.1.3., column 2; test method: EU C.47./OECD TG 210)

-Reasons for the request(s) are explained in the following Appendices entitled "Reasons to request information required under Annexes VII to VIII of REACH", respectively.

-Information required depends on your tonnage band

-You must provide the information listed above for all REACH Annexes applicable to you, and in accordance with Articles 10(a) and 12(1) of REACH, the information specified in Annexes VII and VIII to REACH, for registration at 10-100 tpa.

-How to comply with your information requirements

-To comply with your information requirements you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
+A. Information required from the Registrants subject to Annex VII of REACH 1.
+Long-term toxicity testing on aquatic invertebrates (triggered by Annex VII, Section 9.1.1., column 2) Reasons for the request(s) are explained in the appendix entitled "Reasons to request information required under Annexes VII of REACH", respectively.
+Information required depends on your tonnage band You must provide the information listed above, and in accordance with Articles 10(a) and 12(1) of REACH, the information specified in Annex VII to REACH, for registration at 1-10 tonnes per year (tpa), or as a transported isolated intermediate in quantity above 1000 tpa.
+You are only required to share the costs of information that you must submit to fulfil your information requirements.
+How to comply with your information requirements To comply with your information requirements you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
 You must also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.
 You must follow the general testing and reporting requirements provided under the Appendix entitled "Requirements to fulfil when conducting and reporting new tests for REACH purposes".
+In addition, you should follow the general recommendations provided under the Appendix entitled "General recommendations when conducting and reporting new tests for Confidential

+REACH purposes".
 For references used in this decision, please consult the Appendix entitled "List of references".

-Appeal

-This decision can be appealed to the Board of Appeal of ECHA within three months of its notification.
+Appeal This decision can be appealed to the Board of Appeal of ECHA within three months of its notification.
 An appeal, together with the grounds thereof, has to be submitted to ECHA in writing.
 An appeal has suspensive effect and is subject to a fee.
-Further details are described under: http://echa.europa.eu/regulations/appeals.

-Approved1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment.

-$^{^{1}}$ As this is an electronic document, it is not physically signed.
+Further details are described under: http://echa.europa.eu/requlations/appeals.
+Approved1 under the authority of Mike Rasenberg, Director of Hazard Assessment $^{^{1}}$ As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.